What to pack in maternity hospital bag

 The modern pregnant mom spends a good amount of time researching what to bring to the hospital when “it is time”.
 Weather you go into spontaneous labour or have a planned delivery, it helps to be as prepared as possible to welcome your bundle of joy.
+You need to know what to pack in hospital bag and have your hospital bag checklist for delivery handy!

 Our hospital – Medcare Women & Childrens Hospital dint require us to bring anything at all – EVERYTHING would be provided for!
 We had a wonderful experience at the place but of course I still wanted to carry a few things of comfort with me.
 Ask your hospital or delivery center on what they will and won’t provide well in advance so that you can think about what you would like to pack.